-When looking for the best cheap camera, it's important to consider your options and find a camera that fits your budget and preferences.
-If you want the latest camera technology and are willing to spend a little extra for a brand new model, some relatively cheap cameras will give you solid performance without breaking the bank.
-There's also a large used market, and many older models are still well worth considering.
-A lot of cheaper camera bodies will give you ample room to grow as a photographer and yield excellent results when paired with more expensive lenses.
+When looking for an affordable camera, it's important to consider your options and find one that fits your budget and needs.
+If you want the latest camera technology and are willing to spend a little extra for a brand-new model, some relatively cheap cameras will give you solid performance without breaking the bank.
+There's also a large used market for cameras.
+Many older models are still well worth considering and can be found at more affordable price points—a secondhand option could be the best cheap camera for photography beginners, depending on their needs.
+Many cheaper camera bodies will also give you ample room to grow as a photographer and yield excellent results when paired with more expensive lenses.

-We've tested over 60 cameras, and below you'll find our recommendations for the best cameras to buy for different kinds of photography.
-These picks were selected not only based on their overall performance but also their feature set and price.
-For more options, see our recommendations for the best mirrorless cameras under $1,000, the best DSLR cameras for beginners, and the best cameras.
+We've bought and tested over 80 cameras in our lab, and below, you'll find our recommendations for the best cheap cameras for photography.
+These picks were selected not only based on their performance but also their feature set and price.
+For more options, see our recommendations for the best cameras under $500, the best cameras under $1,000, and the best cameras for beginners.

-Our recommendations above are what we think are currently the best cheap cameras for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best cheap cameras and best budget cameras for most people to buy, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our budget cameras.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.